brettdunham/gen_n_send/README.md

 By using this script, you acknowledge and accept these terms.

 Recommended column titles: recipient_name, recipient_email, address_1, address_2, address_3.
-(Additional data points may be included for use in the body text as needed.)
+(Additional data points may be included for use in body text as needed.)